Wholesale ChannelOperator playbook

 Unified procurement view.
 All suppliers — Faire-managed brands and direct — are in one system.
 Purchase orders for all of them are created, tracked, and updated in one place.
 One record.
 No inbox plus spreadsheet plus Faire dashboard.

 Layer 1 AI on supplier replies.
-Incoming supplier communications across email, WhatsApp Business, EDI X12 4010/5010 + EDIFACT D24A, and supplier portal events are read and parsed by an AI agent that updates the open purchase order automatically.
+Incoming supplier communications across email, WhatsApp Business, EDI X12 4010/5010 + EDIFACT D24A, and supplier portal events are read and parsed by an AI agent that creates structured updates on the open purchase order.
 The operator sees the change flagged; they do not retype it.

 Closed-loop receiving.
 When a shipment arrives, the receive workflow reconciles against the supplier-confirmed state — not the original PO, but the version the supplier actually committed to after parsing.
 Discrepancies surface immediately.
 Inventory updates to reflect exactly what was received.